coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoS/LedgerNanoSTroubleshooting/NanoSScreenUnresponsive.md

 1. Open the Ledger Manager
-2.  **BEFORE** connecting your Ledger Nano S to the computer, press and hold the left button for at least 5 seconds (the button nearest to the micro USB port)
+2.  **BEFORE** connecting your Ledger Nano S to the computer, press and hold the left button for at least 5 seconds

+>The left button is the button nearest to the micro USB port

 3. Plug in your Ledger Nano S
 4. The screen will display **bootloader**
 5. Release the left button